omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image8.png">

-after having the final fetures I ran tokenization and stemming process on my data
+After having the final features list ready,  I created the data frame which will be used in my models.
+I used again tokenization and stemming process to fit my data frame e with the list of features.

 <img src = "./mode_5/images/image9.png">

-train, test, split
+train, test, split sklearn

 <img src = "./mode_5/images/image10.png">